The following professionals lent their expertise to this article:

 In

-You won’t necessarily need a four-year degree to become a medical biller or coder — though like with all roles, the more education you have, the more competitive you can be for higher salaries and in-demand positions.
-Students typically choose to enroll in a certificate, diploma, or associate degree program — which can range from four weeks of training to two years of college.
+You don’t need a four-year degree to become a medical biller or coder.
+However, as with all roles, the more education you have, the more competitive you can be for higher salaries and in-demand positions.
+Students typically choose to enroll in a certificate, diploma, or associate degree program, which can range from four weeks of training to two years of college.

-Many medical and billing programs in Louisiana (including the two spotlighted below) feature 100% online coursework, most often delivered in an asynchronous format that allows students to log on and complete their studies at their convenience.
-Other programs are campus-based or offered in a hybrid format that combines online courses with in-person clinicals — such as the Medical Coding Specialist Certificate program at Southern University at Shreveport.
-It’s critical, therefore, that you fully understand the format for any medical billing and coding program before you enroll.
+Many medical and billing programs in Louisiana, including the two spotlighted below, feature 100% online coursework, typically delivered in an asynchronous format that allows students to log on and complete their studies at their convenience.
+Other programs are campus-based or offered in a hybrid format that combines online courses with in-person clinicals, including the Medical Coding Specialist Certificate program at Southern University at Shreveport.

-Ready to explore some top online medical billing and coding programs in Louisiana?
-Let’s get started.
+Let’s explore some top online medical billing and coding programs in Louisiana.

 Medical Billing and Coding — Delgado Community College

-Delgado Community College offers online medical billing and coding coursework that focuses on all phases of the patient revenue cycle — from registration through medical coding, claims submission, reimbursement, and collections.
+Delgado Community College offers a self-paced, 100% online medical billing and coding coursework that focuses on all phases of the patient revenue cycle, from registration through medical coding, claims submission, reimbursement, and collections.
 You’ll also learn human anatomy, coding software, and medical terminology.

 If you have prior knowledge through industry experience, you can test out of the medical terminology coursework by receiving a minimum score of 80%.